Saoirse Ronan: Rise to prominence (2010–2014)

 In 2011, Ronan took part in a promotion for the Irish Film Institute's Archive Preservation Fund, in which she was digitally edited into popular Irish films of the past, as well as documentary footage.
 Ronan and Alexis Bledel played the titular assassins in Geoffrey S. Fletcher's action film Violet & Daisy (2011).
 Eric Goldman of IGN compared the film unfavourably to the work of Quentin Tarantino and commented that Ronan's abilities had surpassed the material.
-Peter Jackson approached Ronan to play an elf in The Hobbit film series, but she withdrew from the project due to scheduling conflicts.
+Peter Jackson approached Ronan to play an elf in The Hobbit film series, but she withdrew from the project because of scheduling conflicts.
 She was instead drawn to Neil Jordan's horror film Byzantium (2012), as the "dark, gothic and twisted" project provided her an opportunity to play a more complex and mature character.
 The film starred Gemma Arterton and her as mother-and-daughter vampires.
 Writing for Radio Times, the critic Alan Jones found the film to be an "evocative fairy tale that uses vampires as a prism to comment on humanity" and considered both Arterton and Ronan to be "radiant" in it.

 In a 2013 film adaptation of Stephenie Meyer's novel The Host, Ronan played the dual role of Melanie Stryder, a human rebel, and Wanderer, a parasitic alien.
-Critics disliked the film; Manohla Dargis termed it "a brazen combination of unoriginal science-fiction themes [and] young-adult pandering", but took note of an "otherworldly aspect to [Ronan's] screen presence, partly due to her stillness and her own translucent eyes, which can suggest grave intensity or utter detachment".
+Critics disliked the film; Manohla Dargis took note of an "otherworldly aspect to [Ronan's] screen presence, partly because of her stillness and her own translucent eyes, which can suggest grave intensity or utter detachment".
 In Kevin Macdonald's drama How I Live Now, an adaptation of the novel of the same name by Meg Rosoff, Ronan played an American teenager sent to a remote farm in the United Kingdom during the outbreak of a fictional World War III.
 Olly Richards of Empire found Ronan to be in "typically watchable form" in it, but the film earned little at the box office.
 In her final film release of the year, Ronan voiced a barmaid named Talia in the critically panned animated film Justin and the Knights of Valour.

-Ronan had two film releases in 2014 with widely diverse critical receptions—the acclaimed comedy film The Grand Budapest Hotel from the director Wes Anderson and Ryan Gosling's panned directorial debut Lost River.
+Ronan had two film releases in 2014 with widely diverse critical receptions – the well-reviewed comedy film The Grand Budapest Hotel from Wes Anderson and Ryan Gosling's panned directorial debut Lost River.
 In the former, an ensemble film headed by Ralph Fiennes and Tony Revolori, Ronan played the supporting part of the love interest to Revolori's character.
 It was the first project that she filmed without her parents accompanying her on set.
 The film earned over $174 million on a $25 million budget and was ranked by the BBC as one of the greatest films of the century.
 In the surrealistic fantasy film Lost River, Ronan played a mysterious young girl named Rat who owns a pet rat; Geoffrey Macnab of The Independent termed the film a "wildly self-indulgent affair" but praised Ronan's "tough but vulnerable" portrayal.